Stacked glass payment cards with a riyal symbol, minaret silhouette, and Saudi flag

 In our Saudi Arabia research, COCA leads for affluent Saudi and senior-expat households: up to 8% cashback with 0% FX and 6% APY on stablecoin balances, all compounding untaxed at the individual level.

-KAST at 1.5% USD cashback on the first $2,000/month and 0.5-1.75% FX is the pragmatic fit for expats in the construction, IT, retail, or healthcare workforce who receive salary or remittance balances and need a low-friction card while local banking is still being set up.
+KAST at 1.5% USD cashback on the first $2,000/month is the pragmatic fit for the construction, IT, retail, or healthcare workforce who receive salary or remittance balances and need a low-friction card while local banking is still being set up.
 RedotPay covers the stablecoin-native flows for new arrivals who do not yet have an iqama-linked Saudi bank account.

 Best Card For Every Need in Saudi Arabia

-Saudi Arabia is really two crypto-card markets, and the top-cards ranking reflects both.
+Saudi Arabia is really two crypto-card markets, and the ranking reflects both.

-For affluent Saudi nationals and senior expats, the optimization is cashback ceiling, international travel FX, and premium perks.
-Local bank debit cards return 0.1-0.3% on promotional categories at best; COCA at up to 8% with 0% FX and 6% APY on stablecoin balances is the upgrade path.
+For affluent Saudi nationals and senior expats, the optimization is cashback ceiling, travel perks, and FX on overseas spend.
+Local bank debit cards return 0.1-0.3% on promotional categories at best, so COCA at up to 8% with 0% FX and 6% APY on stablecoin balances is the upgrade path.

-For the GCC commuter (Saudis and Western expats who cross the King Fahd Causeway to Bahrain on weekends, or fly to the UAE for business), 0% FX is the core benefit.
-Bahrain, UAE, Oman, and Qatar currencies are all USD-pegged, so FX volatility is zero, but issuer FX fees still apply to AED, BHD, OMR, and QAR.
-COCA and Crypto.com at 0% FX eliminate that drag entirely.
+For the GCC commuter who crosses the King Fahd Causeway to Bahrain on weekends or flies to the UAE for business, issuer FX is the deciding cost.
+Bahrain, UAE, Oman, and Qatar currencies are all USD-pegged, so volatility is zero, but cards still charge a fee on AED, BHD, OMR, and QAR.

-For remittance-heavy expats (the roughly 2.12 million Bangladeshis, 1.88 million Indians, and 1.81 million Pakistanis in Saudi Arabia, alongside Egyptian, Filipino, and Indonesian workers), the card is a spending layer on top of stablecoin remittance flows.
+For remittance-heavy expats (the roughly 2.12 million Bangladeshis, 1.88 million Indians, and 1.81 million Pakistanis in the Kingdom, alongside Egyptian, Filipino, and Indonesian workers), the card is a spending layer on top of stablecoin remittance flows.

-KAST at 1.5% USD cashback on the first $2,000/month with minimal documentation, Kolo at 2% BTC, and RedotPay for stablecoin-native spending fit this segment better than premium cards with staking requirements.
+KAST at 1.5% on the first $2,000/month with minimal documentation, Kolo at 2% BTC, and RedotPay for stablecoin-native spending fit this segment better than premium cards with staking or four-figure fees.

-For newer arrivals (the first 2-6 months in the Kingdom before local banking clears), offshore-balance-funded prepaid cards like KAST and RedotPay bridge the gap.
-Saudi labor reforms since 2021 have shortened the iqama-to-bank-account window, but it is still not instant.
-A virtual card accepting passport plus iqama is usable immediately.
+For newer arrivals in their first 2-6 months, before local banking clears, offshore-funded prepaid cards like KAST and RedotPay bridge the gap.
+Labor reforms since 2021 shortened the iqama-to-bank-account window, but it is still not instant, and a virtual card accepting passport plus iqama works immediately.

 1. COCA Visa Card